-DOH News Release: Vaccinations for those 70 and older begin Monday, March 8Posted on Mar 3, 2021 in COVID-19, COVID-19 News Releases, Latest News, Newsroom
+DOH News Release: Vaccinations for those 70 and older begin Monday, March 8Posted on Mar 3, 2021 in Latest Department News, Newsroom

 HONOLULU – The Hawai‘i Department of Health announces the state is expanding the pool of those eligible for COVID-19 vaccinations by offering vaccinations to people age 70 and older beginning Monday, March 8.